Ayesha Erotica: Career

-Artistry
+Artistic style

 Pitchforks Ashley Bardhan described Erotica as "a prolific hyperpop producer" whose music with Slayyyter was "half-joking and brashly sexual", while Cat Zhang of Pitchfork also identified her music as hyperpop and "airhead pop" and wrote that her "bubblegum tracks" contained "saucy, often scandalous quips" and "invocations of Juicy Couture and UGG boots".
-Zhang also compared her music to Kesha's in the early 2010s, particularly her debut studio album Animal.
+Zhang also compared her music to Kesha's in the early 2010s, particularly her debut studio album, Animal.
 Katherine Gillespie of Paper described Erotica's music as "nostalgic and futuristic at the same time".
-For PopMatters, Nick Malone of PopMatters called Erotica "an online underground legend" with "playfully hypersexual imagery" and "a formidable back-catalog of pop-rap bangers indebted to the music of the mid-2000s".
+For PopMatters, Nick Malone called Erotica "an online underground legend" with "playfully hypersexual imagery" and "a formidable back-catalog of pop-rap bangers indebted to the music of the mid-2000s".
 Steffanee Wang wrote for Nylon that Erotica was "Charli XCX-adjacent".

 For Paper, Michael Love Michael wrote that Erotica "seems to come from nowhere but the dark web", while Brittany Menjivar of Passion of the Weiss similarly described her as "elusive" and as having "existed in the internet shadows since her 2015 debut".
 Menjivar added that Erotica's lyrics often use "crude storytelling to comment on social issues" and "religious imagery with a refreshing lack of self-seriousness".

-Kim Petras and Aliyah's Interlude have named Erotica as an influence on their music.
-Slayyyter has compared Erotica's production style to that of The Neptunes.
+Kim Petras, Aliyah's Interlude, and Slayyyter have named Erotica as an influence on their music.
+Slayyyter has compared Erotica's production style to that of the Neptunes, and stated that Erotica helped guide her music in its early stages.
+In August 2026, Pitchfork ranked Erotica's song "Literal Legend" number 28 on its list of "The 37 Greatest Electroclash Songs of All Time", with the site's Walden Green writing: "Name-checking Lindsay Lohan in one breath and Björk the next, Erotica birthed a new high-low canon.
+There may be no Kim Petras, no Dorian Electra, and certainly no Slayyyter—who bought some [of] her earliest beats off Erotica—without her."

+Personal life

+Erotica was in a relationship with Brendon "Brendino" Jones from mid-2016 until May 2023.
+From July 2023 until mid-2024 she was also in a relationship with American rapper Thomas "Yvncc" Roberts.